malcolmwilson8/not-wordle/README.md

 - I want to see a help menu
 - I want to be able to view my stats

+## Focus

 I chose to focus on:
 **I want to see these spaces get populated/cleared as I type/hit backspace**

+## Progress

 So far, I've been able to implement functionality which populates and removes the square spaces with typed characters, but need to implement backspacing when clicking the backspace button.

+This project is still a WIP and will be updated in due course.